1-20 of 20

 Published Online: March 30, 2011

-... difference methods flow simulation hydraulic systems jets Navier-Stokes equations sediments solitons turbulence two-phase flow viscosity fluid-sediment interaction sediment transport numerical simulation multiphase generalized Navier–Stokes solver beach erosion scour...
+... deformation finite difference methods flow simulation hydraulic systems jets Navier-Stokes equations sediments solitons turbulence two-phase flow viscosity fluid-sediment interaction sediment transport numerical simulation multiphase generalized Navier–Stokes solver beach erosion scour...

 Journal Articles